“The hay’s in the barn!” Distance runners say the funniest things.

 When your goal race is two weeks away or less, you don’t want to run any workouts that are too difficult.
 If you do then you’re just going to get overly fatigued without the benefit of fully adapting from the workout.

-The stress-adaptation process is outlined in the exquisite drawing below (by my lovely wife Meaghan).
+The stress-adaptation process is outlined on my Instagram account:

 After a hard long run or a fast workout, you’re going to be tired.
 You know this.
 The dip in fitness from the baseline is when you’re fatigued – you actually lose fitness right after a hard effort.
 Your body needs time to rest and recover from that training stimulus to absorb it and ultimately get faster.

 The time to race is when you’re fully recovered.
-You’ll have extra energy and your legs will feel sharp and responsive.
+You’ll have extra energy and your legs will feel sharp and responsive due to higher muscle tension.
 But like the graph shows, if you rest too much then your fitness will start to decline – and so will your race performance.

 My thoughts on tapering have evolved in the last 5 years or so.
 I used to think that you should shut down the engines completely in the few weeks before your goal race to rest.
 But through experience and following the advice of coaches like Brad Hudson (author of Run Faster) and elite runners Bernard Lagat, I now think a more moderate approach is the most beneficial.

 Tapering the way many runners practice it is overrated in my opinion.
-Drastically decreasing overall volume and intensity can actually erode your aerobic fitness and leave you feeling flat on race day.
+Drastically decreasing overall volume and intensity can actually erode your endurance and leave you feeling flat on race day.
 Your legs need to remember how to run far and fast.

 My approach has you pick your taper battles: reducing mileage on strategic days while maintaining volume and intensity on others.
 Being smart about what days to take off or run easy, while still putting in a moderate volume with hard workouts, will get you to the starting line feeling refreshed and ready to run a personal best.

-If you’ve received a custom training plan from me, you know exactly what I mean.
+If you’ve followed one of our training programs, you know exactly what I mean.
 My tapers aren’t too long – but they’re effective at making you ready to race and feeling great.

 When trying to reach your peak on a given day, a moderate 10-20% reduction in mileage is best during the two weeks before your race.
 You’ll be surprised at how good you feel after cutting short only a few key runs.
 Your body will recover quickly and you’ll finish runs with a lot left in the tank.

 Decreasing the distance of 2-3 runs by about half during the week before your race is best.
 You should also cut your long run significantly, especially since it’s only 7 or 8 days before your goal race.
-An example taper (volume only) is below for a 10k race:
+An example of how to taper (volume only) is below for a 10k race:

 Workouts to Help You Reach Your Peak

-While dropping your overall volume, maintaining and slightly increasing the intensity in your workouts can help you feel fast without compromising your recovery.
+When you’re learning how to taper for a marathon or any race, you’re going to feel amazing.
+Dropping your overall volume and maintaining and slightly increasing the intensity in your workouts can help you feel fast without compromising your recovery.

 Workouts during the taper period should be at race pace with some faster running to prepare you for your upcoming race.
 If you’re training for a 10k, your main workout two weeks before your race might look like: